 - Have all three types of breast exams conducted on a regular basis.
 This means doing a self-exam each week to look for lumps or changes in breast size, having a clinical exam conducted by your doctor at least once a year, and a mammogram screening once a year.
 As with many cancers, early intervention is key to effectively fighting this condition.

 - Know your coverage.
 Ensure that your health insurance, Medicare or Medicaid covers your screenings and that you commit to their recommended number of screenings per year.
 Remember, the American Geriatrics Society recommends mammogram screenings each year for women up to the age of 85.

 - Reduce your alcohol intake.
 There are clear links between alcohol consumption and breast cancer.
 For healthy seniors, the National Institute on Alcohol Abuse and Alcoholism recommends no more than three alcoholic drinks a day and no more than seven per week.
 For seniors with health problems and on medications, it is recommended that you speak to your doctor as alcohol can interfere with your treatment and worsen symptoms.

 Independent Living for Seniors at Our Assisted Living Community in Camden County, NJ

 Collingswood is part of the United Methodist Communities network of high-quality, non-profit assisted living communities specializing in independent living for seniors.
 With an experienced care and assistance team, scalable services customized to each resident’s needs, and a lively social calendar, we focus our community to provide essential resources that promote independence and quality of life.

 To find out more about United Methodist Communities or our assisted living community in Camden County, NJ, please visit our website at http://collingswood.umcommunities.org/ or contact us and book your visit today.

-Original content posted on https://umcommunities.org/blog/donating-blood-how-your-generosity-saves-lives/
+Original content posted on https://umcommunities.org/blog/what-senior-women-need-to-know-about-breast-cancer/